Konsol AI

 -If you're aiming for a brown sauce, then point your compass needle towards Danish cuisine.

-The difference between a sovs and a sauce is exactly what it is.
+The difference between a gravy (sovs) and a sauce is exactly what it is.

 If the brown pan sauce is not quite perfect, just sprinkle with freshly ground black peppercorns.